jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Janni.md

 RacialMods:
 Languages: Common, one elemental language (Aquan, Auran, Ignan, or Terran), one planar language (Abyssal, Celestial, or Infernal); telepathy 100 ft.
 SQ: elemental endurance
+SpecialAbilities:
+  Change Size (Sp): >
-SpecialAbilities: Change Size (Sp) Twice per day, a janni can magically change a creature's size.
+    Twice per day, a janni can magically change a creature's size.
 This works just like an enlarge person This regal figure looks like a tall, well-proportioned human, save that its eyes sparkle with strange light. or reduce person spell (the janni chooses when using the ability), except that the ability can work on the janni.
 A DC 13 Fortitude save negates the effect.
 The save DC is Charisma-based.
 This is the equivalent of a 2nd-level spell.
+  Elemental Endurance (Ex): >
-Elemental Endurance (Ex) Jann can remain on the Planes of Air, Earth, Fire, or Water for up to 48 hours at a time.
+    Jann can remain on the Planes of Air, Earth, Fire, or Water for up to 48 hours at a time.
 Failure to return to the Material Plane before that time expires causes a janni to take 1 point of damage per additional hour spent on the elemental plane, until it dies or returns to the Material Plane.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: